scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Make it clear that the transform dlg from the fontview will move the width of a glyph by default, and provide a checkbox so the user can turn this off.
-    -   Fix various bugs in argument handling of fontforge.askChoices
+    -   Fix various bugs in argument handling of websharpstudios.askChoices
     -   Change font.removeGlyph to accept a single string argument to remove the glyph with that name.
     -   FF didn't like decimal points in the metrics view l/r bearing